 Rumours of a secret weapon being developed by the Nazi’s was already worrying British intelligence when Michel’s information reached them in London.
-They saw how similar Michel’s drawings were to single rocket found crashed in Denmark in August that year.
+They saw how similar Michel’s drawings were to single bomb found crashed in Denmark in August that year.
 The RAF stepped up reconnaissance of the area.
 Then in December 1943 Churchill instigates Operation Crossbow and the the RAF begin bombing, very precisely, launch sites across northern France.

 When the network got word back that a senior German rocket scientist was staying at a certain chateau, it was bombed within five hours of the intelligence reaching London.

 Michel Hollard and his network continued to gather information until 5 February 1944.
 On that day, unknowingly betrayed by a double agent, he was sitting in a café near Paris Gare du Nord station with 4 resistance comrades when they were arrested.
 The Gestapo interrogated him, starved him, used intense water torture and violence but Michel refused to give up a single name.
 Initially sentenced to death, Michel experienced appalling imprisonment including forced labour at the Neuengamme concentration camp in Germany, but survived.

 On liberation Michel spent some months in hospital in Switzerland.
 In May 1945 King George VI of England travelled to Switzerland and met Michel.
 He awarded him the Distinguished Service Order.